dhvanikam/JenkinsPipeline/01_Jenkins_Installation/README.md

 # Jenkins Installtion on macOS
+I am using macOS for this project so only metioned Jenkins installation for macOS Only.
+For other system please visit :  https://www.jenkins.io/doc/book/installing/.

 Jenkins can be installed using the Homebrew package manager.
 Homebrew formula: jenkins-lts This is a package supported by a third party which may be not as frequently updated as packages supported by the Jenkins project directly.